xianwew/Microservice-E-Commerce-FullStack/README.md

   - The producer sends messages only if at least one broker is available, ensuring message reliability.

-- **Message Categorization**:
+- **Failed Message Categorization**:

-  - Messages are categorized based on their recoverability.
+  - Failed Messages are categorized based on their recoverability.
 Recoverable messages are retried, and if the maximum retries (set to five) are exceeded, they are stored in a MySQL database for manual inspection.
 If the message is unrecoverable, it will be directly stored in the database for further inspection.

 - **Health Checks and Lease Expiration**: